dc232/Google_test_task/README.md

 - For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/ssl-certificates

+- In the case of the script the compute ssl certificate deals with A local certificate file in PEM format.
+The chain may be at most 5 certs long, and must include at least one intermediate cert.
+Changing this forces a new resource to be created.
+Through the ```certificate``` argument
+Write only private key in PEM format.
+Changing this forces a new resource to be created. through the ```private_key``` argument

 ### google_compute_url_map
 - The URL map allows for the direction of traffic based on the incoming URL
 - As there is no host rule (i.e domain to be redirected) then all then this means that all hosts will use the same path matcher, (the path matcher is essentially a folder on the backend server so if you had a domain such as www.vinsonjewellers.com/videos the patch matcher if set to /video would direct traffic to the /video folder in the instance defined by the backend service)
 - As we do not have any path matchers set as it is not needed for this task the default path matcher is used which is /*.

 This means that every match is sent to the default service which is defined as the backend